Ask Slashdot: Should I Move From Java To Scala?

 Difficult: Yes, I find that is the most difficult language I've ever coded in, but I really enjoy it.
 The difficulty mainly has to do with the type system, the compiler, and what I call Shiny thing syndrome (STS).
 When first learning I found occasional surprised in assignments because I had the same types on the left and right hand side, but did not.
 When examining the types, one would observe a page describing it.
 This can cause frustration for the n

-Scala is definitely worth it (Score:2)
+Scala is definitely worth it (Score:3)

 Scala has achieved critical mass, it has shown steady growth over the years and will likely continue.
 It is entirely possible it will never become as big as Java but that should not be the requirement, it is plenty big enough you can count on it.